Naturaily/Naturaily-netlify/_posts/2019-08-14-multiprocessing-in-ruby-–-a-good-alternative-to-threads.md

   things at once, which sounds great in the context of background jobs.
 Inspired by Python’s multiprocessing module I began to think about the parallelism in Ruby.
-Of course, there are several ways to get closer, but in this post I’ll try to focus on the “Process” class.
+Of course, there are several ways to get closer, but in this post I’ll try to focus on the `Process` class.
 But before we start, I recommend that you quickly recall the differences between a process and a thread.
 tags:
   - Ruby on Rails development